-I joined the Adventure is Out There, verified campaign by the Prolific Team.
-It had 52 entries and ran from Feb 20 to March 5th and was specific to YA Fantasy.
+I joined the Adventure is Out There, a verified campaign by the Prolific Team.
+It had 52 entries and ran from Feb 20 to March 5th, and was specific to YA Fantasy.
 I scored 49 claims.
-Only 4 other books scored higher in downloads then my own, the highest being 53.
+Only 4 other books scored higher in downloads than my own, the highest being 53.
 However, I saw no spike in sales via Amazon, and no spike in visitation to my website.

 Things to consider before running a free book campaign:

 Do you have a professional cover that is attention grabbing at a thumbnail size?
 A cover is the number one deciding factor on if a reader clicks through to read more about your book.

 Pick a giveaway that really fits with your book (several that scored low didn’t seem to fit with the theme IMO).
 For example, if you have a paranormal romance it probably won’t do well with a group of high fantasy books.
 A book in the genre of historical fiction is not the same as historical romance.

 Your book description must be intriguing and short.
 It must fit your readers of that genre.
 After a book cover, your short description must grip readers before they decide in a click of a button to take a chance on someone they have never read or to go elsewhere.

 However, that is the problem with Prolific Works – unless you do a paid plan you cannot do a subscribe opt-in.
 This is where a reader gives you their email and you give them your book.

 The purpose with opt-in’s is to build your newsletter list.
 The free book is the carrot.
 So on the free plan I gave away 53 free copies with no benefit to me.
 The benefit was to Prolific Works.